Diagnosing Biased Inference with Divergences#

 These estimators, however, are guaranteed to be accurate only asymptotically as the chain grows to be infinitely long,

-To be useful in applied analyses, we need MCMC estimators to converge to the true expectation values sufficiently quickly that they are reasonably accurate before we exhaust our finite computational resources.
+To be useful in applied analyses, we need MCMC to converge to the true expectation values before we exhaust our finite computational resources.
 This fast convergence requires strong ergodicity conditions to hold, in particular geometric ergodicity between a Markov transition and a target distribution.
-Geometric ergodicity is usually the necessary condition for MCMC estimators to follow a central limit theorem, which ensures not only that they are unbiased even after only a finite number of iterations but also that we can empirically quantify their precision using the MCMC standard error.
+Geometric ergodicity is usually the necessary condition for MCMC estimators to follow a central limit theorem, which ensures not only that they are unbiased even after only a finite number of iterations but also that we can empirically quantify their precision using the Monte Carlo standard error (mcse).

 Hamiltonian Monte Carlo, for example, is especially powerful in this regard as its failures to be geometrically ergodic with respect to any target distribution manifest in distinct behaviors that have been developed into sensitive diagnostics.
 One of these behaviors is the appearance of divergences that indicate the Hamiltonian Markov chain has encountered regions of high curvature in the target distribution which it cannot adequately explore.

-In this notebook we aim to identify divergences and the underlying pathologies in PyMC3.
+In this notebook we aim to identify divergences and the underlying pathologies in PyMC.

 The Eight Schools Model#